input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 ### 2.1.1 Exposure

-In its current version, Praos has a vulnerability where an adversary can manipulate the nonce $`\eta_\text{e}`$, the random value used for selecting block producers.
+In its current version, Praos has a vulnerability where an adversary can manipulate the nonce $\eta_\text{e}$, the random value used for selecting block producers.
 This allows the adversary to incrementally and iteratively undermine the uniform distribution of slot leaders, threatening the fairness and unpredictability of the leader selection process.

 At the conclusion of phase 2, when the $\eta^\text{candidate}_{e}$ nonce is determined, the distribution of slot leaders for the next epoch becomes deterministic in a private manner.
 This means that, at this point, the adversary gains precise knowledge of the slots in which they will be elected but lacks detailed knowledge of the slot distribution for honest participants.